rosemccollum/PythonAnalysis/README.md

 ### dev_cam.py
 A file with video recording and overlay functions written using OpenCV.
 This can be imported into simple_CL.py to record videos with timestamps and recording information

+### convert_mp4_to_avi.py
+Turns .mp4 MJPG codec videos recorded with windows camera app into an MJPG codec .avi file which Any-Maze will accept for later analysis.
+Slow, but works.